 All construction work on DeLury Square, Pearl Street Playground, Burling Slip, and Titanic Park has been completed.
-Environmental mitigation work related to Burling Slip is pending.
-During the quarter we processed and paid over \$55,000 for work associated with Titanic Park.

-A reimbursement request totaling approximately \$91,000 is on hold due to reporting issues.
-We are still working with the City of New York Department of Parks and Recreation to resolve these issues.
-No additional reimbursement requests were received this quarter.
+Payment of a reimbursement request totaling approximately \$91,000 is on hold due to reporting issues.
+LMDC is still working with the City of New York Department of Parks and Recreation to resolve these issues.
+Also, \$214,000 in reimbursement requests received last quarter are under review.
+No reimbursement requests were paid or received this quarter.